c0dingfun/ViewCompDemo/README.md

     XyzService.cs       // Implementation of the Service

 /ViewComponents/        // contains all View Components' Code files
-    FooViewComponent.cs // "Code" part of the Foo View Component (IXyzService is injected) BarViewComponent.cs // "Code" part of the Bar View Component (IXyzService is injected)
+    FooViewComponent.cs // "Foo" View Component (IXyzService is injected), the "Code" part BarViewComponent.cs // "Bar" View Component (IXyzService is injected), the "Code" part

-                        // In the end, a "View" is called with "Foo" or "Bar", the name of
+                        // In the end, the "Code" part will return a "ViewComponent.View",
+                        // and we specify for which View Component the View is intended
+                        // by passing the name of the View Component, in this case, "Foo"
-                        // the View Component--like: return View("Foo");
+                        // or "Bar". eg: return View("Foo");
 /Pages/
     _ViewImports.cshtml     // include View Components as tag helpers
                             // eg: @addTagHelper: *, ViewCompDemo <<< the project name